Making Your Next Move within Professional Tax

 In an age where a significant fraction of our work is done digitally, we can often forget the value of a face-to-face interaction.
 Many professionals underestimate the power of networking, which is a key part of working in the tax industry.

 Why not use your extensive network to your advantage?
 Perhaps speaking to executives who are currently in a position that you see yourself applying for and are working for a company that you are interested in.
 It will give you a useful insight into what your future role will entail while also providing you with a useful contact.
-Research any upcoming events in your area and find out which ones are relevant to you, you can do so by either keeping up to date with events in your industry internally or by using sites such as www.eventbrite.co.uk or www.meetup.com.
-It is the best way for you to assess if it will be right for you.
-By having these conversations, you will be one step closer to your goal and the outcome is always positive.
+Research any upcoming events in your area and find out which ones are relevant to you through internal research or by using sites such as www.eventbrite.co.uk or www.meetup.com.
+It's the best way for you to assess if the role and industry in question are right for you.
+By having these conversations, you will be one step closer to your goal.

-Top tip: make sure to take your business cards along to any networking event, an easy way to give people your contact details and they are more likely to remember you!
+Top tip: take your business cards along to any networking event.
+This is an easy way to give people your contact details and they are more likely to remember you!

 Begin your job search

 Now it is time to begin looking for your dream role.
-Once your profile is up to date, LinkedIn has a section where you can actively apply for jobs.
+Once your profile has been updated, LinkedIn has a section where you can actively apply for jobs.
 Alternatively, websites such as etax jobs have a vast array of jobs in multi-national companies.
 The HR and recruitment landscape may have changed since you last applied for a job and you want a career that can be designed around your strengths.

 Want to make your job search easier?